tarasowski/javascript-pocketguide/serverless/Readme.md

 # Serverless Introduction

 This list doesn't contain everything about serverless.
-Mainly this is my personal collection (I went down the rabbit whole).
+Mainly this is my personal collection (I went down the rabbit hole).
 The courses I've done and stuff I've read about serverless.
 Stuff that I would recommend for everyone to read.
 It's not just a bunch of links form the web!
 There will be also many typos and grammar mistakes.
 Under /apps you can find also some code examples to play around.
 If you like it and would like to see more similar stuff, hit star ⭐️ and help to spread this collection among other GitHub geeks!

 ## Follow them or die!